Overcoming barriers to EV adoptionFleet Management

 4. Learn about EV performance and fit-for-purpose

 You need an expert in your corner who can help you choose the right EV for your company.
-That’s where LeasePlan comes in.
+That’s where we come in.
 We can help you get your fleet sorted with the best EVs for your needs and your budget.

 There are already EV options with great power and performance for the majority of New Zealand fleet requirements, and for the more specific need, new models are on the way.
-For example, a common objection LeasePlan hears is that there is no EV for load carrying and more heavy-duty work.
+For example, a common objection we hear is that there is no EV for load carrying and more heavy-duty work.
 This is true – for now.
 But global automakers have options coming soon.

 As a fleet manager, you’ll need to directly address these sorts of objections and barriers if you want to successfully adopt EVs in your business.
 If you can do this, you’ll gain all the advantages EVs have to offer your fleet.

 What are some of the biggest barriers to adoption at your company?